Trowell

 The village is believed to have Saxon origins.
 The parish had a population of around 50, with four manors and a church, by 1066.
 Coal was extracted nearby from the 13th century until 1928.

 The main road through the village is the A609 between Nottingham and Ilkeston and A6007 from nearby Stapleford.
 The M1 motorway also passes through the village, and the Trowell Motorway Services lie just to the north.
 Most of the village lies between the River Erewash (Derbyshire boundary) and Nottingham Canal.

 Herbert Morrison selected Trowell as the "Festival Village" for the 1951 Festival of Britain, as a typical example of British rural life.
-Conveniently close to the geographical centre of England, the village was found to be far from the a chocolate box idyll: there was no village green, and its three public houses had closed.
+Conveniently close to the geographical centre of England, the village was found to be far from the chocolate box idyll: there was no village green, and its three public houses had closed.
 The belching chimneys and slag heaps of an ironworks to the west dominated the village.
 Morrison responded to hostile questions in the House of Commons that Trowell was "the type of English village where the old rural life is passing away and where an industrial community has been superimposed", "[i]t was chosen merely as an example of modern social problems in a village", and its selection would "encourage places which are not conventionally beautiful ... to have a go at improving their amenities".
 Trowell celebrated its selection with several events: a cricket match played in Victorian dress, awards for the best back and front gardens, a performance of Sir Edward German's comic opera Merrie England, and cleaning the church clock.